WaiveCar/Waivecar/README.md

 For raw sql queries use `Bento.provider('sequelize')` as found in places like `api/modules/shop/lib/customer-service.js`.

+## Booking history notes

+This may need to be redone eventually ... there's a few issues with this model (as of this writing no tickets ... they are mostly race condition based).

+Anyway, getting all the booking start and end times is done through something like:

+    select * from booking_details where booking_id in (
+      select id from bookings where
+        car_id='59000018940C5501' and
+        status in ('completed', 'closed', 'ended') and
+        created_at > '2017-01-10';
+      )
+    );

+Of course update it to your needs.

+### CSV notes

+Although this is profusely documented elsewhere, I'm doing it again:

+    INTO OUTFILE '/var/lib/mysql-files/somename.csv' FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';

 ### About the load-balancing:

 Be weary of things like `scheduler.process` ... two reasons: